Individual Retirement Accounts (IRAs)

 Individual Retirement Accounts (IRAs) are tax-advantaged savings programs that allow you to begin saving for your retirement, whether you are starting your first job or you are nearing the end of your professional career.

-USSFCU offers both Traditional IRAs and Roth IRAs to help its members save for retirement.
+USSFCU offers both Traditional and Roth IRAs, each of which has its own distinct tax advantages.
 Either may be opened as a savings account or a term certificate.
-Despite some different characteristics detailed in the comparison below, both Traditional and Roth IRAs at USSFCU share the following common elements:
+Despite some different characteristics detailed below, both Traditional and Roth IRAs at USSFCU share the following common elements:

 - Competitive dividend rates above standard savings rates